ryuran/talks/src/decks/crypto-for-devs/sections/en/02-encryption.md

 ???

-One thing I was not sure to correctly understand at the first time is: "your security isn't in the algorithm.
+The second thing I learnt is: "your security doesn't reside in the algorithm.
 The key, and the key only, matters."

-I mean, you obviously need to select a reliable and secured cipher algorithm.
-But its security doesn't live inside it.
+I mean, you need to select a reliable and secured cipher algorithm.
+But its security doesn't reside in its implementation secrecy.
 That's the main reason why best ciphers algorithms are open source.
 If you only bet on the fact that your algorithm is closed source to keep it secured, you've got an enormous problem.
 Because one day or another, it will leak.
-Open source is the guarantee that many researchers can review the code, ensuring it to be rock-solid and not corrupted.
+Open source is the guarantee that many researchers can review the code.
+It ensures it to be rock-solid and not corrupted.

-The key itself is the only protection.
+The key in itself is the only protection.
 Also, the highest vulnerability too.
 Let's see that!